Examining the Minnesota Vikings' roster:

 RUNNING BACKS (4)

 Joe Banyard could push Asiata for the third running back spot, especially if he shows he can fit into the offense as a receiver.
 Zach Line also will be competing for a spot after a solid training camp and preseason last year.

 WIDE RECEIVERS (6)

-Vikings general manager Rick Spielman singled out Thielen -- who spent last year on the Vikings' practice squad -- as a player who had improved from last year during the Vikings' minicamp, and the Minnesota State product has been the darling of training camp so far.
-Undrafted free agent Kain Colter got an $8,000 signing bonus from the Vikings, but the 6-foot-5 Smith sneaks in ahead of him to give the group a bigger target.
+Vikings general manager Rick Spielman singled out Thielen -- who spent last year on the Vikings' practice squad -- as a player who had improved from last year during the Vikings' minicamp.
+He could stick as the fifth receiver, and Colter (who got an $8,000 signing bonus) might fit in as a return man if the Vikings look to get Patterson some breaks on kickoffs.

 TIGHT ENDS (3)

-The Vikings seem set with their starting five from last season, which means Yankey would have to wait for a chance to push Johnson at left guard; everyone from coach Mike Zimmer to offensive line coach Jeff Davidson seems to like the continuity the Vikings have enjoyed on the line.
+The only starting spot up for grabs might be at left guard, where Yankey could compete with Johnson.
 Undrafted rookie Antonio Richardson could get a long look at tackle, too, and if the Vikings don't put him on their roster, they'll likely try to sneak him onto their practice squad.

 DEFENSIVE LINEMEN (8)